Blog > Regain Control with Leading Supply Chain Management

 ”“The fact that Ignition [by TELUS] is purpose-built is simply amazing… but you’re underselling yourself: You’re actually built for almost every purpose….
 Whether you’re dealing with molten steel or flowing milk, it’s the same types of activities going on, and you capture [all the data].” - Jody Costa, VP of Marketing and Strategic Partnerships, Barcoding

-Business scalability: Supply chain solutions for large operations, mid-tier organizations and smaller regional organizations
+Business scalability: Leading supply chain solutions for large operations, mid-tier organizations and smaller regional organizations

 Some individuals may be thinking these solutions sound amazing but may question if they’re out of reach for smaller scale businesses.
 Those individuals need not be concerned, as Ignition by TELUS provides solutions for companies of different scales as mentioned by Brian Nickila of Portland French Bakery during the Huddle’s replay of the above-mentioned testimonial video.
 Listen to Brian Nickila’s experience with Ignition by TELUS solutions as a smaller scale business here.